 How do you research LLC names?

 Each state has a searchable database of current business names.
-Visit your Secretary of State’s official website for more information.
 You also can conduct web and social media searches to see if another business already uses your potential LLC name.
+Check out our LLC Name Search page for more information.

 What should you avoid when naming your LLC?